 Remote learning is advantageous to students, teachers, and parents as well.
-Following are the benefits of remote learning:
+The following are the benefits of remote learning:

-Stay healthy and keep others safe: The COVID-19 pandemic taught us the importance of wearing masks and maintaining social distance as a way of protecting public health.
+- Stay healthy and keep others safe: The COVID-19 pandemic taught us the importance of wearing masks and maintaining social distancing as a way of protecting public health.
 With distance learning, children can stay home when sick without missing out on too many lessons.
-Not only is this a more comfortable way to learn when they’re under the weather, but it also shows the teacher that you value the well-being of the entire class
+Not only is this a more comfortable way to learn when they’re under the weather, but it also shows the teacher that you value the well-being of the entire class.

 4. Interactive Gamification